Skip to main content

 Best Practice Tips

-• A podcast describing the lab in detail can also be used as an addition to a written guide
+• A podcast describing the lab in detail can also be used as an addition to a written guide.

 • Making sure the laboratory is a welcoming and inclusive environment is important.
 Ensure all those who work with students (including technicians and demonstrators) have undertaken diversity and equality training; agreeing ground rules amongst students in a lab also helps establish a supportive and positive atmosphere for all.